Home

 What’s coming next

-The current eleven records are the beginning of the collection, not the endpoint.
+The current twenty-three records are a snapshot of the collection, not the endpoint.
 Additional archetypes are queued — and new records ship when enough practitioner queries surface a specific compounder that a working analyst, family-office CFO, or M&A operator needs on the shelf.
 The roadmap is driven by search-console signals and reader correspondence, not by editorial preference alone.

 Candidates currently queued for the next wave, in no particular order: